Fibrant resolutions for motivic Thom spectra: Introduction

 \begin{thmm}\ The $(S^1,\Gm^{\w 1})$-bispectrum $M_{MGL}^{\G}(X)$ is isomorphic in $SH(k)$ to a bispectrum each term of which is given by a sequential colimit of simplicial smooth quasi-projective varieties $E^{X_+\wedge\Gm^{\wedge i}\w S^j}$, $i,j\geqslant 0$. \end{thmm}

 Throughout the paper we denote by $\Sm_k$ the category of smooth separated schemes of finite type over the base field $k$.
-We shall assume that $k$ is infinite perfect of characteristic different from 2 for the reason that the main result of~\cite{GPPresheaves} says that over such fields for any $\A^1$-invariant quasi-stable radditive framed presheaf of Abelian groups $\mathcal F$, the associated Nisnevich sheaf $\mathcal F_{nis}$ is strictly $\A^1$-invariant.
-However, as soon as the mentioned result of~\cite{GPPresheaves} about strict $\A^1$-invariance of $\mathcal F_{nis}$ is extended to (infinite) perfect fields of any characteristic, then the main results of this paper will automatically be extended to such fields as well.
+We shall assume that $k$ is perfect for the reason that the main result of~\cite{GPPresheaves} (complemented by~\cite{DP} in characteristic 2 and by~\cite[A.27]{DKO} for finite fields) says that over such fields for any $\A^1$-invariant quasi-stable radditive framed presheaf of Abelian groups $\mathcal F$, the associated Nisnevich sheaf $\mathcal F_{nis}$ is strictly $\A^1$-invariant.
 By a motivic space we shall mean a pointed simplicial Nisnevich sheaf on $\Sm_k$.
-If otherwise is specified, we choose the flasque local/motivic model structures on motivic spaces (respectively $S^1$- or $\mathbb P^1$-spectra of motivic spaces) in the sense of~\cite{Is}.
+If $\mathcal C$ is a category cotensored over the category of pointed motivic spaces $\mathcal M$, we shall write $\uhom(A,C)\in\mathcal C$ for the cotensor object associated with $A\in\mathcal M$ and $C\in\mathcal C$ unless it is specified otherwise.
+We choose the flasque local/motivic model structures on motivic spaces (respectively $S^1$- or $\mathbb P^1$-spectra of motivic spaces) in the sense of~\cite{Is}.